svenkubiak/embedded-mongodb/README.md

 	EmbeddedMongoDB.create().start();

-This will start an in-memory MongoDB at localhost on port 29019.
+This will start an in-memory MongoDB at localhost on port 29019 with the latest "production" version.

 Options
 ------------------